axonivy/dev-workflow-ui/README.md

 # Developer Workflow UI

-This is a the new user interface for the Axon Ivy Designer that was made with JSF and Primefaces 11.
+This is a the new workflow user interface to develop, simulate and execute Axon Ivy Processes.

-The new intuitive UI is more user friendly and provides a better overview of the different elements of the Designer.
-The different components are are grouped in different containers or pages and you will be able to find links or buttons to navigate to related component.
+## Features

+* **Homepage** with your task list and last started processes
+* **Start page** with grouped process starts, icons, process viewer and "copy process path" button
+* **Signals page** with dropdown and autocomplete
+* **Task Details** and **Case Details** pages with grouped information into multiple components for better readability
+* **Case Details** page with case hierarchy, process or case map viewer
+* **Profile page** where you can change formatting language and more

 ## Getting Started

 ### Prerequisites

-To run this project you will need to install the following tools:
+To work on this project you will need to install the following tools:

 - [JDK 17](https://adoptium.net/)
 - [Maven](https://maven.apache.org/download.cgi)